mikeevstropov/vuex-loopback/README.md

 - `item: object = null` - Persisted document.
 - `tempItem: object = null` - New or modified document.

-And a state field of a multiple documents:
+And a state of a multiple documents:

 - `items: object[] = []` - Fetched documents.